Bucs look for momentum in regular-season finale

-East Tennessee State’s final regular-season men’s basketball game won’t affect where the Bucs stand when the Southern Conference tournament begins next week.
+East Tennessee State’s final regular-season game won’t affect where the Bucs stand when the Southern Conference tournament begins next week.
 The Bucs are simply playing for momentum.

-ETSU visits UNC Greensboro on Sunday at 4 p.m.
-The game will be shown on CBS Sports Network.
+ETSU visits UNC Greensboro on Sunday at 4 p.m. for a nationally televised game (CBS Sports Network).
+It will be a chance for the Bucs to close a disappointing regular season on a high note before the postseason begins.

 “There’s none more important than the one on Sunday,” ETSU coach Desmond Oliver said.

-The Bucs (14-16, 6-11) already know they’ll face The Citadel in the first round of the SoCon tournament Friday at 5 p.m., ETSU’s first play-in game in 17 years.
-The last time the Bucs had to play a first-round game just to get into the quarterfinals was 2005 when there were 12 teams in the SoCon and eight teams played in the first round.
+The Bucs already know they’ll face The Citadel in the first round of the SoCon tournament Friday at 5 p.m.
+A 6-11 conference record has them in a play-in game for the first time in 17 years.
+The last time they had to play a first-round game just to get into the quarterfinals was 2005 when there were 12 teams in the SoCon and eight teams played in the first round.

-A win Sunday gives ETSU the eighth seed in the 10-team field and leaves The Citadel as the ninth.
-A Bucs loss would leave the teams tied and the seeding would be determined by the NET ranking; the Bucs are 185th and the Bulldogs are 225th.
+If ETSU wins Sunday, it will be seeded eighth in the 10-team SoCon field and The Citadel would be ninth.
+A Bucs loss would leave them tied and the seeding would be determined by the NET ranking, where ETSU is 185th and The Citadel is 225th.

-In an up-and-down season with more downs that ups, the Bucs will look to their previous game — more precisely, the final eight minutes — for momentum.
-ETSU fell behind SoCon regular-season champ Chattanooga by 20 points but got back within striking distance before losing by six.
+In an up-and-down season with more downs that ups, the Bucs will be relying on their previous game — more precisely, the final eight minutes — to give them positive thoughts as the season winds down.
+ETSU (14-16 overall) fell behind SoCon regular-season champion Chattanooga by 20 and then battled back to within striking distance before falling by six.

 SCOUTING THE SPARTANS

-UNC Greensboro (17-12, 9-8) is in a three-way tie for fourth in the SoCon, so Sunday’s game will affect its seeding in the tournament.
+UNCG is 9-8 in the SoCon and in a three-way tie for fourth place, so Sunday’s game will affect their seeding in the tournament.

-De’Monte Buckingham leads the team in scoring at 12.4 points per game as well as in rebounding.
-Buckingham is third in the conference in 3-point shooting.
+De’Monte Buckingham leads the team in scoring at 12.4 points per game.
+He’s the only UNCG player averaging in double figures and is third in the SoCon in 3-point shooting while leading his team in rebounding.

-UNCG, which is allowing only 64.4 points a game, is the stingiest defensive team in the SoCon.
+Opponents are averaging 64.4 points against the Spartans, making them the stingiest defensive team in the conference.

-The Spartans beat the Bucs 80-76 during ETSU’s run of close losses earlier this season.
+The Spartans (17-12) beat the Bucs 80-76 in the midst of ETSU’s run of close losses.
+The Bucs lost five games in a row during that stretch, none by more than four points.

 ETSU NOTES